Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 Changes to modules (resource or pattern) can bei implemented in two ways.

-1. Implement changes with backwards compatibility
+1. Implement changes with backward compatibility

     In this scenario you need to make sure that the code does not break backwards compatibility by: